full

 Speaker:

-what he could about what the Irvine might have been like in his life.
+learning what he could about what the ermine might have been like in his life.

 Speaker: